workflow automation vs Make Automation (formerly Integromat): Detailed 2024 Comparison

 - Advanced Data Manipulation: Make provides powerful tools for transforming and manipulating data, including data mapping, filtering, and aggregation.

-- Error Handling: Provides robust error handling mechanisms with visual debugging, allowing you to identify and fix issues quickly.
+- Error Handling: Provides error handling mechanisms with visual debugging, allowing you to identify and fix issues quickly.

 - Built-in Apps and Modules: Make offers a wide range of pre-built apps and modules, similar to Zapier, plus the ability to create custom HTTP requests for external APIs.